ayitinya/grenes/README.md

 * The project was compiled with jdk 21

 * `/server` is for the Ktor server application.
     * Firebase auth emulator must be running as a call is made to auth during server startup.
       A service-account.json file is required in the `server/src/resources` directory to run the server.
       Environment variables  `DB_USER` and `DB_PASSWORD` are required to connect to the database if using Google Cloud SQL.
-  Testing locally with a local database does not require these environment variables and can be run with `./gradlew server:run` with command line arguments `-config=test_application.yaml` to use the local configuration.
+      Testing locally with a local database does not require these environment variables and can be run
+      with `./gradlew server:run` with command line arguments `-config=test_application.yaml` to use the
+      local configuration.
+      To upload the server to GAE, replace `/server/sample_app.yaml` with `/server/app.yaml` and fill in the required environment variables.
+Then run `./gradlew server:appengineDeploy` to deploy the

 * `/admin` is vue js application for the admin dashboard.
     * The admin dashboard is a separate project and has a separate README.md file.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.